Kid influencer: Early advertising

 Children have been in the entertainment space for a long time.
 In 1914, Jackie Coogan was appearing in silent films, and appeared in many films after that.
 By the time he turned 21 the $4 million he had earned throughout his career as a child star had been wasted by his parents.
 Coogan sued them, and was awarded $126,000.
 This led to the creation of the California Child Actor's Bill (Coogan Act), which was passed in 1939.
 Although the Coogan Act originally applied only to film and television performers, updated versions of the law now protect children featured in monetized online content.

-In recent years, lawmakers have noted that the early exploitation of child actors like Coogan parallels current concerns about kid influencers, prompting states such as California to extend child-labor protections to social-media performers.
+In recent years, lawmakers have noted that the early exploitation of child actors like Coogan parallels current concerns about kid influencers, prompting states such as California to extend child labor protections to social media performers.

 When that space flourished, brands started picking up child actors to appear as spokespeople in commercials and paper ads, such as Shirley Temple for Royal Crown Cola in 1944.

 In 1940, when television entered the homes of families across the nation, some of the earliest programming was directed at child viewers, including after-school and Saturday morning shows, to help keep kids entertained when the parents were consumed by other tasks.

-Between the 1940s and 1950s, as these child-directed shows flourished, advertising took to the silver screen and often featured the same child actors that starred in the popular shows, like Miss France's Ding Dong School and Rootie Kazootie, who would interrupt programming to deliver commercial messages which reduced the lack of clarity between what was programming and what was an advertisement.
+Between the 1940s and 1950s, as these child-directed shows flourished, advertising took to the silver screen and often featured the same child actors who starred in the popular shows, like Miss France's Ding Dong School and Rootie Kazootie, who would interrupt programming to deliver commercial messages which reduced the lack of clarity between what was programming and what was an advertisement.
 This began to fizzle out as the very same actors and presenters began to refuse commercial work to focus on creative and theatrical work.